 Patients taking concomitant mTOR inhibitor (e.g. temsirolimus, sirolimus, everolimus) therapy may be at increased risk for angioedema [see Warnings and Precautions (5.2)].

 Patients taking concomitant neprilysin inhibitors may be at increased risk of angioedema. [see Warnings and Precautions (5.2)].

 USE IN SPECIFIC POPULATIONS

+Lisinopril can cause fetal harm when administered to a pregnant woman.
 Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
-Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
-Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
+Most epidemiological studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
 When pregnancy is detected, discontinue Lisinopril as soon as possible.
-These adverse outcomes are usually associated with use of these drugs in the second and third trimester of pregnancy.
-Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
-Appropriate management of maternal hypertension during pregnancy is important to optimize outcomes for both mother and fetus.

 Neonates with a history of in utero exposure to Lisinopril

 If oliguria or hypotension occurs, direct attention toward support of blood pressure and renal perfusion.
 Exchange transfusions or dialysis may be required as a means of reversing hypotension and/or substituting for disordered renal function.